This page was last updated on 16 December, 2021.

 1. Passengers and airline crew are not allowed to enter.

 – This does not apply to passengers with a “National Control Centre Covid-19 Response” controller approval.

 2. Passengers and airline crew are not allowed to transit.

 3. Passengers must arrive at Port Moresby (POM) from Australia, Cook Isl., Fiji, Hong Kong (SAR China), Japan, Kiribati, Marshall Isl., Micronesia (Federated States), Nauru, New Caledonia, New Zealand, Niue, Palau, Philippines, Samoa, Singapore, Solomon Isl., Tonga, Tuvalu or Vanuatu.

-4. Passengers must have a negative COVID-19 PCR test taken at most 7 days before departure; and
+4. Passengers must have a negative COVID-19 RT-PCR test taken at most 72 hours before departure; and

 5. Passengers must have an approved International Air Passenger Travel Form (I-APTF).
 The form can be obtained by sending an email to [email protected]

 6. Passengers must have a completed e-Health Declaration Form obtained at https://www.pnghdf.info .
 A generated barcode must be presented.